aiidateam/aiida-core/docs/source/scheduler/index.rst

 * ``res.num_cores_per_mpiproc``: specify the number of cores to run each MPI process

-Note that you need to specify only two among the five fields above, for instance::
+Note that you need to specify only two among the first three fields above, for instance::

     res = NodeNumberJobResource()